 Goals of Title IV-E Contract

-Because fewer than 25% of child protective service workers in Texas hold a Bachelors (BSW) or Masters degree in Social Work (MSW), the aim of the Title IV-E Project is to expand the contractual relationship between the Texas Department of Family and Protective Services (DFPS) in Region 7 and Region 8 and the Center for Children and Families.
+Because fewer than 25% of child protective service workers in Texas hold a Bachelors (BSW) or Masters degree in Social Work (MSW), the aim of the Title IV-E Project is to expand the contractual relationship between the Texas Department of Family and Protective Services (DFPS) in Region 7 and Region 8 and the Center for Applied Interdisciplinary Research.
 The primary goals are to: